 No. The child is a looked after child and the kinship carer will received financial support as a local authority foster carer.

-What financial support should a kinship foster carer receive?
+What financial support should a kinship foster carer receive from children’s services?

 Anyone who is approved as a kinship foster carer should receive a fostering allowance for the looked after child in their care.
 This applies whether the kinship foster carer:

 - Is caring for the child under a court order (such as an interim or final care order, or an emergency protection order)